 - Ideal: ribs are easy to feel under a thin fat layer.

-- Overweight: ribs are hard to feel unless you press.
+- Overweight: ribs are harder to feel unless you press.

 B) Waist + tummy checks

-- Top view: look for a gentle waist behind the ribs (not straight like a tube).
+- Top view: look for a gentle waist behind the ribs, not a straight “tube” shape.

-- Side view: look for an abdominal tuck (the belly should slope upward behind the ribs).
+- Side view: look for an abdominal tuck rather than a low, rounded line.

 C) Body Condition Score (BCS) in plain language